ArjenR/x120x_upsd/README.md

 - Charge the battery to a set maximum level (charge or voltage) so not to overcharge the battery and prolongue battery life.
 - Only start charging when the pi has been running for a certain time so the battery can be warmed up by the Pi itself when when it might be used in colder ( < 10 degrees celsius) environments.
 This is not really precise and very dependent on the environment.
 Adding and monitoring a temperature sensor is a todo.
 - Uses the systemd journal for logging.
 See it using `journalctl -xeu x120x_upsd.service`
+- It is meant to run as a systemd service, but can be run directly.

 ## Install
 1. Clone or download this repository.